apache/nuttx-apps/nshlib/README.txt

   FLASH footprint results but then also only simple environment variables like $FOO can be used on the command line.

+  CONFIG_NSH_QUOTE enables back-slash quoting of certain characters within the command.
+This option is useful for the case where an NSH script is used to dynamically generate a new NSH script.
+In that case, commands must be treated as simple text strings without interpretation of any special characters.
+Special characters such as $, `, ", and others must be retained intact as part of the test string.
+This option is currently only available is CONFIG_NSH_ARGCAT is also selected.

 Conditional Command Execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^